davidemmolino/react-mock-interview/README.md

 (Try it out using async/await ~ try/catch syntax)
 (Best practice would be to put fetch logic in an external file and import it, try it out after you've finalized step 2).

-3. Diplay fetch results as some UI component, please display the username,
+3. Display fetch results as some UI component (just one result for now), please display the username and picture.
+Style does not matter, have fun with it or not.